Table of Contents

 Gout is characterized by the deposition of monosodium urate crystals in the bone, joints, and soft tissue.
 Patients might develop severe bone and joint destruction.
 Gout is considered a disorder of metabolism permitting uric acid or urate to accumulate in tissues and blood.
 There are usually elevated serum levels of urate.
 This happens due to either too much intake of uric acids and the inability of the kidney to excrete them completely.
 When tissues are fully saturated, the urate salts precipitate, creating crystal-like structures.
 These crystals deposit in the skin and other tissues of joints termed as tophi.
 These crystals are less soluble under acidic conditions and low temperatures, as evidently observed in cool, peripheral joints, for example, the metatarsophalangeal joint of the big toe.

 The microscopic examination of the synovial fluid reveals monosodium urate crystals.
 Polarized light microscopy shows extracellular birefringent needle-shaped urate crystals.
 The destruction of the bone might present with a large tophus.

 Management of Gout

 Gout is managed through the following three stages:

-- Administration of prophylaxis for prevention of acute flares.
+- Administration of prophylaxis for the prevention of acute flares.

 - Early treatment of acute gout attack

-- Reducing excessive accumulation of urate to prevent gouty arthritis and tissue deposition of urate crystals.
+- Reducing the excessive accumulation of urate to prevent gouty arthritis and tissue deposition of urate crystals.

 Treatment of an Acute Gout Attack